 - Point-to-Point Tunneling Protocol (PPTP)

 - Secure Sockets Layer (SSL) and Transport Layer Security (TLS)

 - Secure Shell (SSH)

 Choosing the right VPN for your business or personal needs is crucial.
 There are many programs for your computers, and apps for your mobile devices and extensions on your browsers to choose from.
 Find the one that provides you with the services you need and the level of security and privacy you require.
-Internet is a gift, and it makes our lives easier, but using it safely can keep that gift of technology from becoming a major problem.
+The Internet is a gift that makes our lives easier, but using it safely can keep that gift of technology from becoming a major problem.